cheeseman-lab/brieflow/README.md

 While each step's workflow has its own Conda environment (compiled by Snakemake at runtime), the notebooks all share a configuration environment.

 See the steps below to set up the workflow/configuration environments and run your own analysis with Brieflow.
-**Note**: The example analysis shows an analyis done with a very small subset of OPS data.

 ### Set up workflow/configuration Conda environments

 The workflows share a base environment (`brieflow_workflows`) and each have their own Conda environments compiled by Snakemake at runtime (in [workflow/envs](workflow/envs)).
 All notebooks share a configuration environment (`brieflow_configuration`).

-*Note*: We do not include the data necessary for this example analysis in this repo as it is too large.

 #### Set up Brieflow workflows environment